Position-by-position analysis: Who has the edge between UW and Alabama?

 Offensive Line

 Cam Robinson is probably the best left tackle in college football, and ’Bama’s line paves the way for an offense that averages 40.5 points per game.
-Even with an undersized true freshman in Nick Harris at right guard, the Huskies’ offensive line is the team’s most improved unit, with left tackle Trey Adams and left guard Jake Eldrenkamp both named to the all-Pac-12 team.
+Even with an undersized true freshman in Nick Harris at right guard, the Huskies’ offensive line is the team’s most improved unit, with left tackle Trey Adams and left guard Jake Eldrenkamp both named to the All-Pac-12 team.

 Edge: Push